 10 Cebu News that Shocked the World

 No matter how sad, heart-breaking, or wonderful, the past will remain in the past.
 It can neither be changed nor brought back.
 It can, however, be used to make our future better.
 It can make the sad and heart-breaking happy and the wonderful even more exciting.

-Let’s revisit ten of the most important stories that made international headlines — the sad, the heart-breaking, and most importantly, the wonderful — that helped make Cebu what it is today.
+Let’s revisit ten of the most important Cebu news that made international headlines — the sad, the heart-breaking, and most importantly, the wonderful — that helped make Cebu what it is today.

 10. The Cordova Oil Spill

 On August 16, 2013, passenger ship M/V Thomas Aquinas collided with cargo ship Sulpicio Express 7 off the coast of Talisay City, Cebu.
 The ferry, which was carrying bunker fuel, diesel fuel, and lube oil, sank just thirty minutes after the impact.
 Oil and fuel started leaking from the shipwreck and several nearby fishing communities were greatly affected by the spill.
 Numerous barangays in Cordova were directly hit and millions worth of mangroves were destroyed.